“Be sure to study for the test on Friday,” one of your child’s teachers is certain to say some day soon.

 It doesn’t have to be a desk, says Winburn.
 “A kitchen counter is a great place, especially if mom’s in the kitchen cooking.”

 The desk or table surface should be big enough so that your student can spread out papers and books.
 Make sure essential supplies such as pens, paper and calculator are close by.
 Have good lighting and a sturdy chair that’s the right height available.
+Want more?
+Check out 8 secrets for the best study spot ever.

 Help your child develop a system to keep track of important papers.